 - This event has passed.

 Primitive Reflexes AND Reading?
-A Parent’s Story – Available On-Demand
+A Parent’s Story – Now Available Free and On-Demand

 January 16 @ 3:30 pm - 5:00 pm